Dixie Lee: Personal life

-Crosby's biographer, Gary Giddins, describes Dixie Lee as a shy, private person with a sensible approach to life.
+Crosby's biographer Gary Giddins describes Dixie Lee as a shy, private person with a sensible approach to life.
 Giddins recounts that Dixie and Bing, as young marrieds, were often invited to parties where liquor was plentiful, and Dixie drank socially to keep up with Bing.
 She succeeded in curbing Bing's alcohol consumption, but her own alcoholism worsened.
-This led to problems with the marriage and divorce was briefly contemplated by Crosby in January 1941.
-In January 1945, Dixie Lee was rushed to St. Vincent's Hospital after collapsing with a "respiratory infection."
+This led to problems with the marriage and divorce was briefly contemplated by Bing in January 1941.
+In January 1945, Dixie Lee was rushed to St. Vincent's Hospital after collapsing with a "respiratory infection".
 Crosby accompanied his wife to the hospital in an ambulance and remained at her bedside during the night.
 A later article in Picturegoer magazine suggested that she had taken an accidental overdose of sleeping tablets and that her life was in the balance for over a week.

 Bing Crosby went to Europe in 1950 for an extended visit and there were headlines stating that the Crosby marriage was strained, but this was subsequently denied.

 Crosby persuaded her to take part in his radio show broadcast on December 20, 1950, her first appearance with him on radio.
 It was her first professional appearance since 1936.
-In January 1951, Press reports indicated that Crosby had recently moved back into his Holmby Hills home with Dixie Lee.
+In January 1951, press reports indicated that Crosby had recently moved back into his Holmby Hills home with Dixie Lee.
 He had been spending much of his time at his home at Pebble Beach.

+Death

-Dixie Lee died from ovarian cancer on November 1, 1952, three days before her 43rd birthday.
+Dixie Lee died from ovarian cancer on November 1, 1952, three days shy of her 43rd birthday.
 She was interred in the Crosby plot at Holy Cross Cemetery in Culver City, California, after a Requiem High Mass at the Church of the Good Shepherd in Beverly Hills on November 3.